emi420/Mootor/README.md

 # Useful info

-Currently compatibility is only WebKit based browsers, ex: iOS, Android (we're working on that, Mozilla)
+Currently compatibility is only WebKit or Gecko based browsers (iOS, Android, Mozilla)

 # Only for testing